News article

 You should consider the advantages of nucleus colonies versus packaged bees for your specific situation.
 Understanding these bee colony types helps you choose the best option for your apiary.

-Installing Packaged Bees
+Installing packaged Bees

 Starting a bee colony involves installing your packaged bees correctly.
 Check the package for any dead bees and keep it in a cool, dry spot.
 A few dead bees are normal, but an excessive number could indicate shipping issues.
 The package typically contains about 10,000 live bees, a feeding can, and a cage with the queen and a few workers.